COLLECTIVE

 Know what you contribute and identify what role you can play

-Offering this amazing resource by Slow Factory to support you in this part of your journey, as you explore the many ways you can contribute to collective liberation.
+There are many roles we can play in collective transformation.
+When we know who we are and set the intention to commit to transformation, we are able to contribute in ways that align with who we are.
+Offering this amazing resource by Slow Factory to support you in this part of your journey, as you explore the many roles you can take on to collective liberation.
 Be welcome to read more here: https://slowfactory.earth/roles-for-collective-liberation

 Invitation 3: